ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Modern Authentication | Enabled | Modern authentication is a group of technologies that combines authentication, authorisation and conditional access policies to secure an Office 365 tenant.
 Enabling of Modern Authentication provides ability to use Multi Factor Authentication.
 News                 | Disabled        | To prevent the display of Office 365 content and external news articles together in Edge.
 ‎Office‎ installation options | Enabled  | To manage the update and deployment of Office updates and components.
-Office on the web    | Disabled        | Do not allow users to open files in third party storage services in Office on the web as this may introduce risk of information disclosure or malicious content.
+Office on the web    | Third-party storage services: Disabled        | Do not allow users to open files in third-party storage services in Office on the web as this may introduce risk of information disclosure or malicious content.
 Office Scripts       | Disabled        | To prevent the execution of unapproved code.
 Reports              | Disabled        | Disable data reporting to Microsoft on Office 365 usage.
 SharePoint           | Enabled         | New and Existing guests must sign in or provide a verification code when accessing SharePoint data.